There is no greater gift you can give parents than a single player logic game for their kids.

 Here are some of the best single player logic games, all of which my kids and I love:

 Rush Hour has long been my top game recommendation for kids.
-I've bought it, or the version for younger kids, Rush Hour, Jr., for more birthday presents I can count.
+I've bought the original, or the version for younger kids, Rush Hour, Jr., for more birthday presents than I can count.
 Challenge cards in several levels each display puzzles that kids solve by rearranging the vehicles to drive the red truck off the board.
 Splendid.

-Balance Beans is a math game that uses challenge cards.
-Each card displays a puzzle to solve and there are different skill levels.
+Balance Beans is a math logic game that uses puzzle cards organized by skill level.
 Each puzzle involves setting up the red beans and then figuring out which beans to add to the see-saw in order to make it balance.
 It is actually more challenging than it sounds.
 But the thing that sold me is that each puzzle can also be solved by algebra.
 That's right!
 Algebra!
 Which is why my 11-year-old math nerd enjoyed it so much.
 Although older sibling may enjoy the game, stick to ages 5-8 for gift giving.

 Colorku is a colorful, oversized version of Sudoku.
 We have gotten so much mileage out of this game.
 Even though it was pricey, it was totally worth it.
-My son has spent many hours improving his thinking skills in independent play with this game over the years.
+My son has spent many independent play hours improving his thinking skills with this game over the years.
 The wooden board and marbles are a pleasure to use.
 Challenge cards come in different levels and expansion packs are available.
 Ages 8 and up.

-If you are looking for an heirloom quality game that will continue to be a fun challenge into their adult years, look no further.
+If you are looking for an heirloom quality game for your kids that will continue to be a fun challenge into their adult years, look no further.
 This puzzle game can be played as a single player game or with 2 players, making it very versatile.
 Ages 6 and up.